 (ii) to state or indicate that another product is compatible with, works with or can be used with our products.

 You may only use the Raspberry Pi Logo in connection with the sale or distribution of genuine Raspberry Pi products or services.
-You must ensure that such use abides by the requirements and restrictions set out in our visual identity guidelines.

 If you’re a commercial partner of ours, all use of our brand must be in accordance with the terms and conditions of your contract with us (including any relevant licence terms).